ForNeVeR/overtone/docs/fnt.md

 The color data is meant to be an array of indices corresponding to some palette, except for one color, marked by color `transparent-color`, which is transparent (despite what the palette says).

+Certain characters may have zero columns defined; this means those characters are absent from the font.

 Read more about palettes in [the corresponding format description][docs.pal].

 ## Oddities